Battle of Radzymin (1944): Battle

 After the Soviet reconnaissance units reached Warsaw in late July, on 1 August 1944 the Warsaw Uprising started.
-Starting from an area south of Mińsk Mazowiecki, Major General Nikolai Vedeneev's 3rd Tank Corps (part of the Soviet 2nd Tank Army) thrust northwest through Okuniew and Wołomin to Radzymin, reaching an area only three miles (five kilometers) from the strategic bridge over the Narew River at Zegrze.
+Starting from an area south of Mińsk Mazowiecki, the 3rd Tank Corps (Major General Nikolai Vedeneyev) part of the Soviet 2nd Tank Army, thrust north-west through Okuniew and Wołomin to Radzymin, reaching an area only 3 mi from the bridge over the Narew River at Zegrze.

-In response to Vedeneev's thrust, the Germans started a tactical counter-attack near Radzymin on 31 July.
-The offensive, carried out by 4 understrength Panzer divisions, was to secure the eastern approaches to Warsaw and Vistula crossings, and aimed to destroy the three tank corps of the Second Tank Army in detail.
-Under the leadership of German Field Marshal Model, the 4th, 19th, Hermann Göring, and 5th SS Panzer Divisions were concentrated from different areas with their arrival in the area of Wołomin occurring between 31 July and 1 August 1944.
-Although the 3rd Tank Corps gamely defended the initial assaults of the Hermann Göring and 19th Panzer Divisions, the arrival of the 4th Panzer and 5th SS Panzer Divisions spelled doom for the isolated and outnumbered unit.
+The Germans started a counter-attack near Radzymin on 31 July.
+Carried out by four under-strength panzer divisions, the attack was to secure the eastern approaches to Warsaw and Vistula crossings and to destroy the three tank corps of the Second Tank Army in detail.
+Under the leadership of Field Marshal Walter Model, the 4th Panzer Division, 19th Panzer Division, Hermann Göring and the 5th SS Panzer Division were concentrated from different areas, with their arrival in the area of Wołomin occurring between 31 July and 1 August 1944.
+Although the 3rd Tank Corps gamely defended the initial assaults of the Hermann Göring and 19th Panzer Divisions, the arrival of the 4th Panzer and 5th SS Panzer divisions doomed the isolated and outnumbered unit.

-Already on 1 August, the leading elements of the 19th and 5th SS Panzer Divisions, closing from the west and east respectively, met at Okuniew, cutting the 3rd Tank Corps off from the other units of the Second Tank Army.
+On 1 August, the leading elements of the 19th and 5th SS Panzer divisions, closing from the west and east respectively, met at Okuniew, cutting the 3rd Tank Corps off from the Second Tank Army.
 Pressed into the area of Wołomin, the 3rd Tank Corps was pocketed and destroyed on 3 August 1944.
-Attempts to reach the doomed tank corps by the 8th Guards Tank Corps and the 16th Tank Corps failed, with the 8th Guards Tank Corps taking serious losses in the attempt.
-Although Model had planned to attack the 8th Guards Tank Corps next, the withdrawal of the 19th and Hermann Göring Panzer Divisions to shore up the German defenses around the Magnuszew bridgehead forced the remaining German forces around Okuniew to go on the defensive.
+Attempts to reach the tank corps by the 8th Guards Tank Corps and the 16th Tank Corps failed, with the 8th Guards Tank Corps suffering severe losses in the attempt.
+Although Model had planned to attack the 8th Guards Tank Corps next, the withdrawal of the 19th and Hermann Göring Panzer divisions to shore up the German defenses around the Magnuszew bridgehead, forced the remaining German forces around Okuniew to go on the defensive.

 For unknown reasons, on 2 August 1944 all armies that were to assault Warsaw had their orders changed.
-The 28th, 47th and 65th Armies were ordered to turn northwards and seize the undefended town of Wyszków and the Liwiec river line.
+The 28th, 47th and 65th armies were ordered to turn northwards and seize the undefended town of Wyszków and the Liwiec river line.
 The 2nd Tank Army was left in place and had to fight the Germans alone, without support of the infantry.
-Also, 69th Army was ordered to stop while the 8th Guards Army under Vasily Chuikov was ordered to halt the assault and await a German attack from the direction of Garwolin.

-Further combat lasted until 10 August, when the Germans finally withdrew.
-Soviet losses were heavy, but not heavy enough to affect the overall course of their thrust to the vicinity of Warsaw.
-The 3rd Tank Corps was destroyed, the 8th Guards Tank Corps took heavy losses, and the 16th Tank Corps took significant losses as well.
-Overall, the Second Tank Army's losses were significant enough that it was withdrawn from the front lines by 5 August 1944.
+The 69th Army was ordered to stop while the 8th Guards Army under Vasily Chuikov was ordered to halt the assault and await a German attack from the direction of Garwolin.
+The fighting lasted until 10 August, when the Germans withdrew.
+Soviet losses were severe but not enough to affect the thrust to the vicinity of Warsaw.
+The 3rd Tank Corps was destroyed, the 8th Guards Tank Corps had many losses and the 16th Tank Corps was also considerably depleted.
+The Second Tank Army's losses were significant enough that it was withdrawn from the front by 5 August 1944.